icebearwillhuntthemdown/A-Leet-Code-A-Day-Keeps-Unemployment-Away/Data Structure.md

 * Static array : fixed length, like array in java
 * Dynamic array : resizable, like array list in java

-+) String questions are often array questions.
++) String manipulation questions are often array questions.
 After all, a string is an array of characters and turning it into array and treat it as an array is a good approach.